-ISO/SAE 21434 formulated by SC32/WG11 was published as an IS in August 2021, and ISO PAS 5112 publication is scheduled for some time in 2021.
-ISO/SAE 21434 and PAS 5112 are important standards and guides for regulatory response referenced in the Interpretation Document for UN-R155 (cybersecurity) prepared by UNECE WP29

-(World Forum for Harmonization of Vehicle Regulations).
+ISO/SAE 21434 formulated by SC32/WG11 was published as an IS in August 2021, and ISO PAS 5112 was published in March 2022.
+ISO/SAE 21434 and PAS 5112 are important standards and guides for regulatory response referenced in the Interpretation Document for UN-R155 (cybersecurity) prepared by UNECE WP29 (World Forum for Harmonization of Vehicle Regulations).
 Many vehicles headed to countries adapting regulations based on UN-R155 are expected to rely on ISO/SAE 21434 and ISO PAS 5112.
 Cybersecurity measures are essential considering CASE advances, and almost all vehicles developed in the future are likely to utilize these standards.